 This led to the seizure of the Holmwood.
 ESF wrote a strong commendation letter for Radioman Howell for his hard work and dedication to service.

-For more on the life of Elizebeth Friedman, see , , or the (to be published) book Divine Fire, by Katie Letcher Lyle (and some additional material by myself).
+For more on the life of Elizebeth Friedman, see , , or the (to be published?) book Divine Fire, by Katie Letcher Lyle, with significant additional material by myself.

 Smith, G. Stuart, A Life in Code: Pioneer Cryptanalyst Elizebeth Smith Friedman, McFarland & Company, Jefferson, NC, 2017.